HridhayP/resume-scanner/README.md

 ## Technical Implementation

-The system is built using Python, scikit-learn, and pickle and leverages advanced text processing techniques to extract relevant features from resume texts.
+The system is built using [your specific tech stack, e.g., Python, scikit-learn, etc.] and leverages advanced text processing techniques to extract relevant features from resume texts.
 The trained model achieves 99.5% classification accuracy across 25 categories.